Dre Campbell Farm

 9. Baking Soda and Sugar

 Mix 1 part baking soda and 1 part confectioners’ sugar.
-The sugar attracts the ants, while the baking soda is a lethal dose.
+Some believe the baking soda may help kill ants after ingestion.

 Therefore, place small piles of this mixture around areas where you see ants.
-Worker ants will also carry the bait back to the colony, killing the other ants, including the queen.
+Worker ants may also carry some of the mixture back to the nest.

 10. Hydrogen Peroxide, Mouthwash, and Dish Soap